wp-plugins/fetch-feed/readme.txt

 What you do is pass the url to the feed you would like returned and the number of minutes you would like the feed cached for.
 The plugin will cache the RSS xml and return the feed as an object which you can loop through and output however you please.

-PHP 5 IS REQUIRED DUE TO THE USAGE OF simplexml

 == Installation ==